websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-global-language-keys.md

 Now that you've seen the example, let's see how it works.

-## Walk Through the Example

-### Create the Language Properties File
+## Create the Language Properties File

 First select which keys you wish to override.
 For example, the tutorial code overrides the `Publish` language key.

 Once you've decided which keys to override, create a language properties file in your module's `src/main/resources/content` folder.
 In your file define the keys your way.
-Make sure the filename of your language properties file matches the locale you wish to overrides.
-For example, if Japanese `Language_ja.properties`.
+Make sure the filename of your language properties file matches the locale you wish to override.
+For example, if overriding Japanese, use `Language_ja.properties`.

-### Create the Language Resource Bundle
+## Create the Language Resource Bundle

-In your module, create a class that extends `java.util.ResourceBundle` for the local you're overriding.
+In your module, create a class that extends `java.util.ResourceBundle` for the locale you're overriding.
 Here's an example resource bundle class for the `en_US` locale:

 ```java
 @Component(property = "language.id=en_US", service = ResourceBundle.class)